temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 Notice that there's no error-handling code in this function.
 When you build your Workflow, you''ll use Temporal's Activity Retry policies to retry this code automatically if there's an error.

-Now add the second Activity that accepts an IP address and retrives location data.
-In In `src/activities.ts`, add the following code to define it:
+Now add the second Activity that accepts an IP address and retrieves location data.
+In `src/activities.ts`, add the following code to define it:

 ```ts
 // Use the IP address to get the location.